Sony finally reveals the PlayStation 5 console for the first time

 Watch the hardware reveal trailer for the PlayStation 5 below.

-Not only was the console look finally shown, but a further in-depth look of the DualSense Wireless Controller which detailed features such as its adaptive triggers, built in-microphone and a headset jack.
+Not only was the console look finally shown, but a further in-depth look of the DualSense Wireless Controller which detailed features such as its adaptive triggers, built in-microphone and a headphone jack.

 Check out the quick breakdown below.